pact-foundation/docs.pact.io/website/docs/faq.md

 If you work in an environment where you prioritise "agility" over "stability", then maybe you would be better off investing the time that you would have spent maintaining end-to-end tests in improving your ability to _find_ and _fix_ bugs more quickly.
 For example:

 * increasing the proportion of functional tests in your provider code base
-* using semanitic monitoring techniques like synthetic transactions to let you know if any important functions are not working in production
+* using semantic monitoring techniques like synthetic transactions to let you know if any important functions are not working in production
 * adding correlation IDs to your code
 * setting up aggregated logging
 * improving your alerting